Why It's Important for People to Have Life Skills

 There is a tendency for people to believe that if you don’t know these things, you are stupid, but this simply is not true.

-With technology proceeding ahead at warp speed, the list of basic skills people need to survive grows longer every day.
+With technology proceeding ahead at warp speed, the list of basic skills people need to to succeed in life grows longer every day.

-This is a serious issue because it is getting to the point where technology is affecting everything they do.
+This is a serious issue because it is getting to the point where technology is affecting everything people do.

 - Many doctors now have “portals”, where patients can log on to make appointments, send messages, check test results and other similar things.

-- Since each doctor has his own portal, accessing them can become confusing for older people, especially if they are not computer savvy.
+- Since each doctor has his own portal, accessing them can become confusing, especially for people who don't have basic computer and internet skills

 The portals are good for the medical staff because they save time and money, but they are not so good for patients who lack the skills to use them.

-On the other hand, as technology progresses, people begin to think that the need for certain skills is no longer necessary.
+As technology progresses, people begin to think that the need for certain daily living skills is no longer necessary.

-The reason is that they have been brought up in a digital world!
+- The reason is that today's kids have been brought up in a digital world!

-So while it seems to most older adults that this is a ridiculously easy skill for someone to have, today’s kids simply don’t see the need for it because in their world most clocks and wristwatches these days are digital.
+So while it seems to most older adults that this is a ridiculously easy skill for someone to have, young people simply don’t see the need for it because in their world most clocks and wristwatches these days are digital.

 They assume that this simple skill should be removed from the list, but they are wrong.